ibm-cloud-docs/databases-for-elasticsearch/howto-autoscaling.md

 - Autoscaling does not scale down deployments where disk or memory usage has shrunk.
 The RAM provisioned to your deployment remains for your future needs, or until you scale down your deployment manually.
 The disk provisioned to your deployment remains because disk cannot be scaled down.

-- If you just need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-resources-scaling) your deployment.
+- If you need to add resources to your deployment occasionally or rarely, you can [manually scale](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-resources-scaling) your deployment.

 - Elasticsearch is designed to balance work load across a cluster and can benefit from being horizontally scaled.
 If you are concerned about performance, check out [Adding Elasticsearch Nodes](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-horizontal-scaling).